thebe14/caso/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring.
+3. The feature should be self contained in a single commit, if possible.
+This is not a hard requirement, but we try to avoid to merge pull requests that contain a set of commits with the functionality implemented and a set of other small fixes.
-3. The pull request should work for Python 2.7, 3.4, 3.6 on Travis CI.
+4. The pull request should work for Python 3.6 onwards on Travis CI.
-4. Check https://travis-ci.org/IFCA/caso/pull_requests to ensure the tests pass for all supported Python versions and platforms.
+5. Check https://travis-ci.org/IFCA/caso/pull_requests to ensure the tests pass for all supported Python versions and platforms.

 ### Coding Standards